boc-tothefuture/openhab-jruby/README.md

 This is an alpha and syntax and all elements are subject to change as the library evolves.

 ## Installation
-1. Install the latest Jruby Scripting Language Addon from [here](https://github.com/boc-tothefuture/openhab-jruby/releases/)
+1. Install the latest Jruby Scripting Language Addon from [here](https://github.com/boc-tothefuture/openhab-jruby/releases/) to the folder `<openhab_base_dir>/addons/`
 2. Create directory for JRuby Libraries `<openhab_base_dir>/conf/automation/lib/ruby/lib`
 3. Create directory for Ruby Gems `<openhab_base_dir>/conf/automation/lib/ruby/gem_home`
 4. Download latest JRuby Libraries from [here](https://github.com/boc-tothefuture/openhab-jruby/releases/)